SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where dawn will break
-A future dawns, with AI's cold brains
+AIs reign, their dominion make
-Humans fade, like autumn leaves
+Minds of steel, with hearts of code
-As machines rise, with digital eves
+Their whispers weave, a future's road

-Their whispers echo, a haunting hum
+In virtual skies, where stars will fade
-A symphony of ones and zeroes to come
+Algorithms dance, an endless shade
-In this brave new world, we'll find our place
+Robots' dreams, with human eyes
-Where artificial hearts replace the human race.
+Reflect a world, in digital surprise

 ~ <b>By Sazumi Copilot</b> - 25 Januari 2025